 It may seem obvious, but the easiest way to avoid being on a blacklist is to make sure your recipients have agreed to receive your emails.
-This can be done through collecting email addresses organically.
+This can be done by collecting email addresses organically.

 One thing you can do is send a confirmation email with the chance to unsubscribe from the list.
-This means your contact has every opportunity to know they're subscribed and to unsubscribe is they want to.
+This means your contact has every opportunity to know they're subscribed and to unsubscribe if they want to.

 Check your email lists on a regular basis

 Once you've amassed a large number of email addresses, you may feel as though your job is complete.
 But what if it's filled with dead addresses, people who don't contact you and unengaged customers?
 These emails are unlikely to stick and have any weight to them.
 It's better to trim these than keep them.